Why You Shouldn't Rake Your Leaves This Fall

 My friend Mallory over at Pip Stitch Co. is SO incredibly talented with a crochet hook and I just HAD to get my hands on this pillow.
 It’s soooo soft and looks absolutely adorable on my couch.
 If you’re looking for a beautiful, nature-inspired, handmade gift for your loved ones this year, give Pip Stitch Co. a peek!
 One of these days I’ll be adding a mushroom and succulent pillow to the couch lineup, too 🍄

-Now, onto today’s wave-making!
+Now, let’s get into today’s wave-making!

 Why shouldn’t I rake my leaves?

-Every single year, 8 MILLION tons of leaves are sent straight to landfill.
+Every single year, 8 million tons of leaves are sent straight to landfill.
 Every year.
 That’s so much organic matter sitting in our landfills!

-And since landfills are intentionally designed to be waste storage containers, not giant compost piles, the lack of air and water causes organic material to break down increeeeeeedibly slowly.
-Like basically not at all.
-And when they do break down, they break down anaerobically, which means they end up emitting methane into the atmosphere - which is up to 80 times more potent of a greenhouse gas than carbon dioxide.
+And when they do break down, they break down anaerobically, which means they end up emitting methane into the atmosphere — which is up to 80 times more potent of a greenhouse gas than carbon dioxide.

-Basically, no bueno.
+Basically, it’s all very no bueno.

 Fallen leaves have tons of nutrients for your lawn — including nitrogen, phosphorus, and potassium.
 By letting the leaves decompose back into your lawn and the soil beneath, you’re boosting those nutrients and the overall health of your lawn.

-Plus, the fallen leaf layer can create a healthy habitat for caterpillars, worms, spiders, and other small creatures - including toads and small mammals.
+Plus, the fallen leaf layer can create a healthy habitat for caterpillars, worms, spiders, and other small creatures — including toads and small mammals.
 While sometimes we may categorize these things as the “creepy crawlies,” they all play such crucial roles in maintaining the ecosystems around us.
-Let’s give them the resources they need to keep our lawns healthy and happy!

 It’s time we shift our thinking from lawns as perfectly-manicured green squares, to living, breathing, ecosystems benefiting our environment.